What is Illegal Trade in Wildlife?

 Reporting suspicious listings

-If we encounter potentially illegal wildlife products online, it's crucial to take action.
+If we encounter potentially illegal wildlife products online, it’s crucial to take action against wildlife smuggling.
 The Coalition to End Wildlife Trafficking Online provides a dedicated reporting system where we can submit suspicious listings 5.
 They review these reports and work with platform partners to remove violations.
 When reporting, we should include specific details about the listing, including the URL, posting date, and type of wildlife product being offered 5.

 Three pangolins, three snakes and other wildlife animals trapped in cages on an illegal market in Maynmar